RyanColton/ninjaone-client/README.md

 - There is minimal state management in the project, the only state is the device list which is fetched from the server and stored in the react query cache.
 There is not need for a state management library like redux due to the simplicity of the requirements we are mostly just reading and writing to a single list stored on the backend.
 I do find that the use case for a library like redux is more rare than most developers think, but it is still a good tool to have in your toolbox if the needs of your application require it.

 - All the form inputs are controlled components, I didnt choose to bring in a library like formik or react hook form because I think the modal forms were simple enough to be handled with the native input fields.
 If more complex forms are needed, I would consider bringing in a library.

+- Though the update and Add device modals are highly similar, I chose to keep them separate they could diverge in the future based on potential future requirements which would be more complicated to decouple down the road.

 - The input fields are validated on the client side, with simple checks for non null values and a check for a number in the capacity field.
 Again if more complex validation is needed, I would consider bringing in a library like zod or yup